ClutchKick2207/Google-Career-Certificates/Foundations of Project Management/01 - Becoming an effective Project Manager/00 - Exploring how a project manager adds value.md

 > [!Info] Project Manager - Definition
 > Shepherds projects from start to finish and serve as guides for their team, using their impeccable organisational and interpersonal skills every step of the way
 - **Value of a Project Manager**
+	- What do they do?
+		- Generally Involves
+			- Planning and Organising
+			- Managing Tasks
+			- Budgeting and Controlling costs
+		- ...all so the project can be done in the approved timeframe